Greece: Music and dances

-Rebetes in Karaiskaki, Piraeus (1933).
-Left Markos Vamvakaris with bouzouki.

-Greek vocal music extends back into ancient times where mixed-gender choruses performed for entertainment, celebration and spiritual reasons.
+Greek vocal music dates back to ancient times, when mixed-gender choruses performed for entertainment, celebration, and spiritual reasons.
 Instruments included the double-reed aulos and the plucked string instrument, the lyre, especially the special kind called a kithara.
-Music played an important role in education.
-Boys were taught music from the age of six.
-Later influences from the Roman Empire, Middle East, and the Byzantine Empire affected Greek music.

 While the new technique of polyphony was developing in the West, the Eastern Orthodox Church resisted change.
 Therefore, Byzantine music remained monophonic and without any form of instrumental accompaniment.
 As a result, and despite certain attempts by certain Greek chanters, Byzantine music was deprived of elements which, in the West, encouraged an unimpeded development of art.
 Byzantium presented the monophonic Byzantine chant, a melodic music, with rhythmical variety and expressive power.

-Along with Byzantine chant and music, the Greeks cultivated the Greek folk song (Demotiko) which is divided into two cycles, the akritic and klephtic.
-The akritic was created between the 9th and 10th centuries and expressed the life and struggles of the akrites (frontier guards) of the Byzantine empire, the most well known associated with Digenes Akritas.
-The klephtic cycle came into being between the late Byzantine period and start of the Greek War of Independence.
+Along with Byzantine chant and music, the Greeks cultivated the Greek folk song (Demotiko), which is divided into two cycles, the akritic and klephtic.
+The akritic was created between the 9th and 10th centuries and depicted the life and struggles of the akrites (frontier guards) of the Byzantine Empire, the most well-known of whom was Digenes Akritas.
+The klephtic cycle came into being between the late Byzantine period and the start of the Greek War of Independence.
 The most famous klephtic and modern Greek folk song is The Battle of Mount Olympus and Mount Kisavos, a ballad based on a musico-poetic motif dating back to classical Greece.
-The klephtic cycle, together with historical songs, paraloghes (narrative song or ballad), love songs, mantinades, wedding songs, songs of exile and dirges express the life of the Greeks.
+The klephtic cycle, together with historical songs, paraloghes (narrative song or ballad), love songs, mantinades, wedding songs, songs of exile, and dirges express the life of the Greeks.

 Mikis Theodorakis was one of the most popular and significant Greek composers.

 The Heptanesean kantádhes (καντάδες 'serenades'; sing.: καντάδα) became the forerunners of the Greek modern urban popular song, influencing its development.
 For the first part of the next century, Greek composers continued to borrow elements from the Heptanesean style.
-The most successful songs during 1870–1930 were the so-called Athenian serenades, and the songs performed on stage ('theatrical revue songs') in revues, operettas and nocturnes that dominated Athens' theatre scene.
+The most successful songs during 1870–1930 were the so-called Athenian serenades, and the songs performed on stage ('theatrical revue songs') in revues, operettas, and nocturnes that dominated Athens' theatre scene.